Readri205/MS4_shopfront/README.md

       * The menu system uses the Bootstrap 'navbar' functionality for small screens using the 'toggle' capability for the 'drop down' menu list from a 'hamburger' icon.
       * The navbar is 'fixed' to the top of the screen at all times on page scroll down for easy access.
       * The navbar is coloured 'dark teal' to make it distinctive from the site pages.
-      * The 'hamburger' is coloured 'dark yellow' to make it visible yet not intrusive when viewing the site details.
-      * See comments above with regard to potential colour blindness impacts of the yellow and green colour mix.
       * The 'drop down' site page options are coloured 'burgundy' with the current page shown with an 'white' background.
       * The header image suitably sized for smaller screens.
     * Desktop / Laptop large screen size